hoodslide/holistic-vim-tmux/README.md

 ## Holistic vim + tmux

-#### Whatsit?
+### Whatsit?

 There's a lot of interest in using vim and tmux together, but it's easy to get frustrated if you're just starting out, or even if you're upgrading from MacVim or gvim.
-What should be simple things like mouse support, or getting 256 colors to work consistently across iTerm2, tmux, and iPad SSH clients can turn into a lot of Google.
-Once the basics are working, finding the right combination of plugins, learning their idiosyncrasies, and tailoring them so they make sense together is another time suck.
+What should be simple things like adding mouse support, or getting 256 colors to work consistently across clients can turn into a lot of Google.
+Once the basics are set up, finding and configuring the right combination of plugins another time suck.

 IDE-lite bundles such as [SPF13](https://github.com/spf13/spf13-vim) tend to be slow, turn on a glut of unwanted features, and when something goes wrong it's not always obvious